 Management currently is of the view that the issue is the direct result of the defective design and manufacturing of the lithium-ion battery pack and the Customer understands that the Group was not involved with the design and manufacturing of the subject battery pack.
 The supplier of the subject battery pack was chosen and introduced to the Group by the Customer and the Group cannot change the supplier of the subject battery pack unless written consent from the Customer is obtained.
-Management believes that the Group does not have any responsibility or significant potential liability on this issue.
-The Group has engaged a lawyer firm and a cause and origin expert in the United States to handle the issue.
+Management believes that should the root cause of the fire be concluded to be due to the failure of the battery pack, the battery supplier and the battery pack manufacturer will have the significant responsibilities for the fire.
+Management also believes that the Group does not have any responsibility or significant potential liability on this issue.
+The Group has engaged a law firm and a cause and origin expert in the United States to handle the issue.
 The Company will closely monitor the situation and announcement(s) will be made by the Company to keep its shareholders and potential investors informed of any material development as and when appropriate.
+As at the date of this report, the Group had not received any writ of summons on this matter.